The FAA has approved the use of drones for commercial real estate use, but with several catches.

-The drone operator must get a private pilot’s license unless they can somehow receive an exemption from the FAA.
+The drone operator must get a private pilot’s license unless they can somehow receive an FAA exemption.
 Apparently, the paperwork required for this can be exhaustive in length.

-Once they have their pilot’s license, they are cleared for take-off.
+Once they have their pilot’s license, they are cleared for takeoff.
 Though once again, many restrictions apply.
-The drone must not fly above 300 feet off of the ground, or more than a 100-foot radius of the pilot.
-The drone must remain in line of sight of the operator at all times.
+The drone must not fly above 300 feet off the ground or more than a 100-foot radius of the pilot.
+The drone must remain in the line of sight of the operator at all times.

 This seems like an awful amount of work to go through to get that perfect shot of your home.
-Clearly, this type of photography is meant for luxury homes and the price for a session reflects that.
-Be prepared to pay about $3,000.00 to have your house shot by a professional drone operator.
+Clearly, this type of photography is meant for luxury homes, and the price for a session reflects that.
+Be prepared to pay about $300 to $1,000 to have your house shot by a professional drone operator.